 Vivienne Pearson’s airline seat — the one for which she paid an extra 40 pounds — doesn’t recline.
 A flight attendant promised her a refund, but now the airline is balking.

-The seat was broken — it failed to recline at all.
+The failed to recline.
 The plane was full, so I couldn’t move to a different seat.
 The chief purser offered me a 30 pound refund.
 It was the most she could offer, and so I accepted.

 She explained that I would receive an email regarding payment.
 I did not receive an email, so I contacted British Airways online.
 The airline’s response was that the cabin manager had no authority to offer compensation.
 British Airways was not prepared to refund the 40 pounds, and as a goodwill gesture awarded 5,000 Avios points.

 I replied, stating that I did not want points.
-I merely wanted my 40 pounds that I paid for a seat that in fact was broken.
+I merely wanted my 40 pounds that I paid for a broken seat.
 The airline said that “to be fair” to all passengers, it could not make an exception.
 My question is: What can I do? — Vivienne Pearson, Bearsted, U.K.

-By the way, please don’t get me started on reclining seats in economy class.
-That’s a fist fight waiting to happen, since the seats are wedged so close together.
+Reclining seats in economy class is a touchy subject.
 Leaning back triggers a domino effect of more leaning, an act that deprives other passengers of legroom and leaves the guy in the last room with practically zero personal space.
+The best solution on a shorter flight is to lock the seats in place.

 But on a 12-hour flight, it’s easy to understand why someone would expect to be able to get a little bit of recline, and why you would be so disappointed with British Airways’ response.
 While offering a refund on your reservation fee may be against company policy, a representative nevertheless offered you 30 pounds.
 The airline should have kept its word.

 A brief, polite email to the British Airways executives might have done the trick for you.
-I list their names, numbers and email addresses on my consumer-advocacy site.
+I list their names, numbers and email addresses on this site.